The conference is a RANZCOG approved O & G meeting. Eligible fellows will earn 14 CPD points for full attendance

 - Professor Michael Permezel, University of Melbourne & Mercy Hospital for Women & President, RANZCOG

-- Dr Nicole Woodrow, Consultant Obstetric and Gynaecological Ultrasonologist, Pauline Gandel Imaging Centre, Royal Women's Hospital
+- Dr Nicole Woodrow, Obstetrician and Gynaecologist/Ultrasonologist, Royal Women's Hospital and Women's Ultrasound Melbourne (WUMe)

 - Dr Stephen Cole, Consultant Obstetrician & Specialist in Maternal-Fetal Medicine, Deputy Director, Institute of Obstetrics & Gynaecology, Epworth Healthcare & Head of the Multiple Pregnancy Clinic, Royal Women's Hospital